BRITISH DOUBLE AGENTS

 THE Kokoda TRACK

 On July 21st, 1942, a Japanese force of 2,000 men landed on the north coast of Papua, their main objective being Port Moresby 96 kilometres away over rugged mountain terrain through a path now known as the Kokoda Track.
-Port Moresby was vital to the defence of Australia and important for the Japanese to launch a bombing attack on north Queensland.
-Approaching within 40 kms of their objective the tide was turned when Australian forces, in a series of costly engagements, under appalling conditions in miles of ankle-deep mud and incessant rain, before forcing the enemy back the way they had come.
+Port Moresby was vital to the defence of Australia and important for the Japanese from which to launch a bombing attack on northern Australia.
+Approaching within 40 kms of their objective the tide was turned when Australian forces, in a series of costly engagements, under appalling conditions in miles of ankle-deep mud, incessant rain and mosquitoes before forcing the enemy back the way they had come.
 In the later phase of the campaign the Australians were aided by the US 32nd Division which had established a base south of Buna which was captured on January 2nd.
 1943.
 In one engagement at Oivi-Gorari, involving close hand to hand combat, the Australians lost 121 dead and over 225 wounded, the Japanese at least 430 dead.
 The Kokoda campaign was perhaps the most significant battle ever fought by Australians in World War 2.
 The 4 month battle cost the Australians 625 men killed and well over 1,000 wounded.
 At the southern end of the track is the Romana war cemetery containing 3,778 graves where 3,069 known and 237 unknown Australians are buried.
 Also buried here are 443 Allied soldiers and airmen.

 ICEBERG AIRCRAFT SUPER CARRIER